ISCHEMIC STROKE / CLASSIFICATION AND ETIOLOGY

 • immunohistochemistry – detection of intravascular deposits in the smooth muscle of the vessel wall using molecular antibodies against NOTCH3 [Joutel, 2001]

-• skin biopsy is specific but has a variable sensitivity
+• skin biopsy is highly specific but exhibits variable sensitivity

 The CADASIL scale is a simple and sufficiently accurate screening tool to select patients with a high probability to be affected by the disease and, therefore to be subjected to the genetic testing